ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-2-1.md

-Chapter 2: Understanding the Mindset of Creativity: Identifying the Components of a Creative Mindset
+Identifying the Components of a Creative Mindset
 ====================================================================================================

 In this chapter, we will explore the mindset of creativity and identify the components of a creative mindset.
 Developing a creative mindset involves embracing uncertainty, taking risks, and experimenting with new ideas and approaches.